Last Updated on November 2, 2020 by Christian Heide

 The name Montjuïc actually means Jewish mountain in old Catalan.
 As Jews were not allowed to bury their dead within the city walls the Jewish graveyard was located on the hill.
 Nowadays, the famous Cemetery of Barcelona is located on the top of the hill with more than 150,000 plots.

-Close by you will see the famous Magic Fountain of Barcelona, an important tourist attraction of the city.
-All around the year, several times per week, there will be a light and music show with the grand highlight of a pyromusical show during Barcelona´s Festive Day of La Mercé.
+In front of the museum you will find the famous Magic Fountain of Barcelona, an important tourist attraction of the city.
+All around the year, several times per week, there will be a light and music show that is accesible to the public free of charge.
+The grand highlight of the year takes place at the Magic Fountain around September 24th when the city is celebrating her patron saint, La Mercé.
+To close the festivities of four days you can attend a massive pyro-musical show of 30 minutes.
 Check out the show times of the Magic Fountain here.

-During the 1960s parts of Montjuïc formed the slums of Barcelona.
-People settled along the slopes and built shackles without any connection to water or electricity.
-These slums and those along the beach and other areas in Barcelona were sign for the extreme poverty of the city during the dictatorship year.
+Until late in the 1960s parts of Montjuïc formed the slums of Barcelona.
+Poor people settled along the slopes and built shackles without any connection to water or electricity.
+These slums and those along the beach and other areas in Barcelona were a sign for the extreme poverty of the city during the dictatorship years.
 Only an extensive housing programme launched by the dictator finally created a lot of decent houses for the population of the Catalan capital.

-The revival of Montjuïc Hill came with the Olympic Games of 1992, a game changer of Barcelona that marked the start of mass tourism.
-The complete hill was restructured and it became the Olympic Hill with the Olympic Ring and Stadium on top.
+The revival of Montjuïc Hill came with the Olympic Games of 1992, a game changer of Barcelona that marked the start of mass tourism and put the city onto the world map.
+The complete area was remodelled and it became the Olympic Hill with the Olympic Ring and Stadium on top.
 Many parks were realised that make the hill nowadays an important green lung for Barcelona.

 Use the cable car from the harbour to Montjuïc Hill.
 It was built for the World Fair of 1929, however, was not ready on time.
-From the cabin you have spectacular views and it saves you some time to climb up the hill by foot.
+From the cabin you have spectacular views and it saves you some time instead of climbing up the hill by foot.

 Visit the Botanical Garden on Montjuïc Hill – a beautiful park and a peaceful retreat in the middle of the bustling city.